ast-hugger/VictoryCoffee/README.md

 # Victory Coffee #

 An implementation of Newspeak on the JVM.
+No truffles, just raw invokedynamic.

 This is a proof-of-concept prototype implementing a subset of Newspeak more or less as it existed at Cadence in late 2008.
 It has class nesting but not mixins.